Musk Twitter turnaround reflects legal challenges

 Musk grounded his argument largely on the allegation that Twitter vastly misrepresented how it measures the magnitude of "spam bot" accounts, a discrepancy that could diminish the money advertisers are willing to pay to appear on the platform.

-But he faced a difficult challenge in making that case to Chancellor Kathaleen St. Jude McCormick, the court’s head judge.
-The judge was widely expected to focus narrowly in line with the court’s mandate: on the merger agreement between Musk and Twitter, and whether anything had changed since it was signed in April that would justify terminating the deal.
-She also made clear she wanted to proceed with the case swiftly, and several times denied Musk’s attempts to delay it and keep bringing in new evidence.
+But Chancellor Kathaleen St. Jude McCormick, the court's head judge, apparently wasn't buying it.
+As the two sides presented evidence prior to the trial, the judge appeared to focus narrowly in line with the court's mandate: on the merger agreement between Musk and Twitter, and whether anything had changed since it was signed in April that would justify terminating the deal.

 A former Twitter head of security, fired early this year and turned whistleblower, appeared to bolster Musk's argument.
 Peiter "Mudge" Zatko, a respected cybersecurity expert, filed complaints in July with federal regulators and the Justice Department alleging that Twitter misled regulators about its efforts to control millions of spam accounts as well as its cyber defenses.